Rehyved/php-http-client/README.md

 # HTTP Client for PHP
-*A HTTP Client implementation on top of the PHP cUrl extension for PHP inspired by the builder pattern.*
+*A HTTP Client implementation on top of the PHP cURL extension for PHP inspired by the builder pattern.*

 [![Build Status](https://travis-ci.org/Rehyved/php-http-client.svg?branch=master)](https://travis-ci.org/Rehyved/php-http-client)